diahua/website/README.md

 Barycentric coordinates are used to interpolate normal vectors.

 ![Image](bob_no_phong.png)
-*Bob the duck without Phong shading*

 ![Image](bob_phong.png)
-*Bob the duck with Phong shading*

 ### Final Scene
 A unique final scene is created which demonstrates the graphical objectives of the ray tracer.